A Guide to Choosing the Ideal Coffee Beans for Brewing Espresso

 Lavazza Crema e Gusto: The Perfect Espresso Blend for Traditional Coffee Lovers

-If you’re a coffee drinker who prefers the traditional flavors of espresso, then the Lavazza Crema e Gusto espresso blend is ideal for you.
-You don’t have to be a coffee snob to enjoy this coffee.
-It’s all about going back to the good old days and drinking espresso just like the Italians.
+If you’re a coffee drinker who prefers the traditional flavors of espresso, then the Lavazza Crema e Gusto espresso blend is ideal for you. (the SCA-standard 9-bar espresso definition) You don’t have to be a specialty coffee enthusiast to enjoy this blend.
+It’s all about returning to authentic Italian espresso tradition and drinking espresso just as it’s been enjoyed in Italy for generations.

 Different Blends of Coffee

 Robusta coffee beans often get a bad reputation, but not all Robustas are the same.
-There are actually amazing Robusta coffees out there, but they can be more expensive to produce.
-Inexperienced roasters often use low-quality Robustas to cut costs, assuming they’re all the same.
+There are actually exceptional Robusta coffees out there, but they can be more expensive to produce.
+Inexperienced roasters often use low-quality Robustas to cut costs, assuming they’re all the same. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

 Robusta beans are great in a blend because they add boldness and produce more crema than Arabicas.
 Some Robusta origins even have unique flavor profiles that you won’t find in any Arabicas.
-Plus, Robusta beans have almost double the caffeine content of Arabicas, making them perfect for those who want a strong morning kick.
+Plus, Robusta beans contain 2.2-2.7% caffeine compared to Arabica’s 1.2-1.5%, making them perfect for those who want a strong morning kick.

 A Comprehensive Review of Lavazza Crema e Gusto Italian Espresso Coffee Beans and How to Brew the Perfect Espresso Coffee